o3de/o3de.org/content/docs/welcome-guide/setup/setup-from-installer.md

 ---
-title: Setup O3DE from Installer
+title: Setting up O3DE from the Installer
-description: Learn how to install and setup Open 3D Engine using the installer tool.
+description: Learn how to install and set up Open 3D Engine (O3DE) using the installer tool.
 weight: 200
 ---